farstarinc/forrst-bot/README.md

 * Allows users to rehost images on Imgur by providing a link to an HTML page or directly to an image to rehost.
 * Urban dictionary support.
-* Ability to execute various scripts, regardless of their language.
 * Storing notes for other users.
 * Defining keywords.